Note: To search for hearing details for a specific case, visit the hearing list page.

 If the applicant is represented by a lawyer, their lawyer will conduct the cross-examination.

-(If the respondent is represented by a lawyer) After the applicant or their lawyer has conducted the cross-examination, the respondent's lawyer may also ask the respondent or their witnesses further questions.
+After the applicant or their lawyer has conducted the cross-examination, the respondent may ask their witnesses questions, or, if represented, the respondent's lawyer may ask the respondent of their witnesses further questions.
 This is known as the re-examination.

 After the parties and their witnesses have been examined, each party may present to the court a summary of their case.